Speaker at Ithaca College to Discuss ‘Repoliticizing Racial Justice’

 HoSang is the author of the prize-winning book “Racial Propositions: Ballot Initiatives and the Making of Postwar California,” which explores the history of racialized ballot measures in California since 1945, and the coeditor of “Racial Formation in the 21st Century.”
 He is currently writing a narrative history of racial justice organizing in the U.S.

 HoSang worked as a community organizer and trainer for 10 years in the San Francisco Bay Area before earning his Ph.D. in American Studies and Ethnicity from the University of Southern California.
 He currently serves on the boards of directors of several social justice organizations, including Forward Together (Oakland, CA), the Alliance for a Just Society (Seattle, WA) and the Partnership for Safety and Justice (Portland, OR).

 For more information on the CSCRE and its Discussion Series, visit www.ithaca.edu/cscre/discussionseries.

-Originally published in Media Relations: Speaker at Ithaca College to Discuss ‘Repoliticizing Racial Justice’.
+Originally published in IC News: Speaker at Ithaca College to Discuss ‘Repoliticizing Racial Justice’.